 Dr Nasima Akhter

-Nasima obtained her PhD from the Institute for Global Health, University College London in 2013, which assessed food security and poverty, food prices inflation following the 2008 global food price crisis and affordability of a nutritionally adequate diet by socio-economic groups in rural Nepal.
+Dr Akhter obtained her PhD from the Institute for Global Health, University College London in 2013, which assessed food insecurity, poverty, and food prices inflation in rural Nepal following the 2008 global food price crisis.
+Her PhD research also assessed affordability of a nutritionally adequate diet by socio-economic groups in rural Nepal.
 Nasima worked as a key researcher for the Helen Keller International Bangladesh’s Nutritional Surveillance Project, Homestead Food Production Program, external evaluation projects (1997-2007).
 She is experienced in project design, planning and implementation and completed consultancy projects for the WHO, UNHCR, Save the Children.

 - What are the health and health inequalities impacts of the Big Local community empowerment initiative in England?
 NIHR Public Health Research, 2018 – 2021.